dimodi/project-templates/README.md

 ## Install

 1. Close Visual Studio.
-1. Open your Terminal or Shell app.
+1. Download the NuGet package and the shell scripts [from the latest release](https://github.com/dimodi/project-templates/releases) to some folder.
-1. Clone the repository and go to the repository root folder (`/project-templates/`).
+1. Open your Terminal or Shell app and go to the folder from the previous step.
 1. Execute the `install.sh` script to install all project templates.
 On Windows:
     ```sh
     ./install.sh